jielab/perhaps/README.md

 ```

-# #7. run Perhaps.R and more analyses to explore the haplotypes
+# #7.
+Compare PERHAPS detected haplotypes vs. statistically phased haplotypes

+Run perhaps.R to generate the following plot

 ![Figure 4](./Pictures/figure2.png)

-# #8. download and extract ~50,000 WES data (for UKB dataset)
+# #8.
+Download and extract the APOE gene region of UKB WES files (N ~ 50,000)

-the UKB server allows no more than 10 jobs to download the WES data simultaneously for each approved project.
+The UKB server allows no more than 10 jobs to download the WES data simultaneously for each approved project.
 Therefore, to download ~50,000 WES samples, we designed a strategy to put create ~500 list files, each containing links for 100 WES files.
 Then we use LSF to run 9 ukbgene jobs in a batch, and put the other jobs in batches of 9 jobs, and waiting on the queue.
 To save disk space, we delete the downloaded raw genotypic data after extracting the target regions.